Identifying Common Tree Disease Signs, Protecting Against Pests, and Preventing Diseases Affecting Your Trees

 How Disease Symptoms Appear on Leaves, Bark, and Roots

-Recognizing where and how tree disease symptoms appear helps identify problems before serious damage occurs.
-Each part of the tree shows unique warning signs that reveal infection or pest stress.
+Recognizing where and how tree disease symptoms appear helps identify problems before severe damage occurs.
+Each part of the tree exhibits distinct warning signs that indicate infection or pest stress.

 Leaves

 Leaf changes are often the first sign of disease.
 Look for yellowing, curling, browning, or spots that spread across multiple branches.
 Discolored patches usually indicate fungal or bacterial infection, and clusters of affected leaves suggest the issue is advancing.
-Chewed edges or small holes may point to pest activity that weakens the tree and increases infection risk.
+Chewed edges or small holes may indicate pest activity that weakens the tree and increases the risk of infection.

 Bark